declan-pxc/PLCnext-Training/PLC200 Advanced/README.md

 You can also get in touch with your local sales team to organise.

 ## Project
-View the project PDF document and below are some notes.
+View the [PLC200 Project PDF document](PLC200%20Project.pdf) and below are some notes.
 This project is to be complete during the training course.

 #### OEE Calculations
 - OEE % = Availability % * Performance % * Quality %